Mino/MinoDB/README.md

 server.listen(5001);
 ```

-You also need [MongoDB](http://www.mongodb.org/) for running the example.
+You also need [MongoDB](http://www.mongodb.org/) running locally to run the example.

 [Other examples](#examples).